cli0/Monsys/README.md

 This repository is an example that contains Kafka producers and Storm pipelines for apache log processing.

+The example in this repo is loosely based on the code tutorial in the book "Learning Storm" by Ankit Jain and Anand Nalya.
+The code was adapted for compatibility with the newest versions of the platforms and expanded to include new and additional functionalities.

 ### The following is the mapping needed for elastic storage

 ```